doughsay/room.js/README.md

 The basic idea is to have a MUD which (privelaged) players can extend while in game.
 You can create and edit objects, locations, and code from inside the MOO.

-jsmoo is different from other MOOs because:
+room.js is different from other MOOs because:

 1. It uses [CoffeeScript](http://coffeescript.org/) as the programming language instead of the original MOO language or some other custom language.
 2. You connect using a web browser, not a telnet or mud client.